technologiestiftung/umweltatlas-masterportal-v3/docs/Dev/Contributing/setupDev.md

 # Developer Setup
 This describes how to set up the local development environment.

-## System requirements
+## System Requirements

 If you are behind a proxy there are several things to do.
-In Linux/macOS several settings are required (e.g: wget, curl, git, npm, /etc/enviroment....).
+In Linux/macOS several settings are required (e.g: wget, curl, git, pip, npm, /etc/enviroment....).
 Mostly in Windows you can set it once at the 'Enviroment Variables'.
 But the Linux tools (e.g Git Bash) you are using on Windows don't know them.
 So check where to set proxy setting for the program you are using.
 Here are also some hints:

-## git
+## Git

 Install **[git](http://git-scm.com/)**.